solidi/writing/52-apps-doing-sh*t.md

 My consumer app experiences can feel the same.
 Imagine a continuing thread of five second head-slapping experiences where reality is amiss.
 Apps are doing sh*t, either for good or bad, as I clap for joy or scream into the ether to those who make my life easier at a small price of WTF.

-## It Happens From Time To Time
+## It Happens from Time to Time

 You see, apps doing sh*t *are not* slow to load or crash.
 No, it's more like when things are working well, maybe too well.
 Their experience rises above the competition - spectacularly failing the customer without intending to do so.

 Let's assume everyone experiences degrees of apps doing sh*t.
-I aim to unearth a list of "*check out these awful/amazing things I experienced!*".
-Then maybe, after a long thread of examples, those who craft our complex experiences will mold the app world into a beautiful place.
+I aim to unearth a list of "*check out these awful/amazing things I experienced!*" Then maybe, after a long thread of examples, those who craft our complex experiences will mold the app world into a beautiful place.

 So here are mine in no particular order.